 Paintings by Judy Maryon and Lynne Peterson are on display at Dancing Cranes (673 Simpson Ave).
 Lynne's daughter, Erin, owns the cafe inside this huge new-age import shop, where you can tap your inner wisdom while fueling your flesh (tatooed or not) with freshly prepared light fare.

-Stretching classes suitable for all age groups are held in the clubhouse Wednesday mornings at 10:00.
+Stretching classes suitable for all ages and sexes are held in the clubhouse Wednesday mornings at 10:00.
 Everyone is invited.

 The Board of Directors routinely meets from 6-7 P.M. in the clubhouse on the 3rd Tuesday of the month.
-All are encourged to attend.
+All are encouraged to attend.

-This website is provided for the residents of Forest Glen courtesy of Miriam Bloom.
+This website is provided for the Forest Glen community courtesy of Miriam Bloom.